Check out our new Podcast "Breathe This" on apple podcasts and and

 The Corsi-Rosenthal (CR) Box: An Easy, Affordable DIY Air Purifier for Cleaner Indoor Air

 With growing concerns over air quality, particularly in enclosed spaces, finding effective and affordable ways to filter indoor air has become a priority.
-One solution that’s gained popularity is the Corsi-Rosenthal box—a DIY air purifier that’s both cost-effective and highly efficient at filtering out pollutants, allergens, and even airborne pathogens like COVID-19.
+One solution that’s gained popularity is the Corsi-Rosenthal box, a DIY air purifier that is both cost-effective and capable, when well built and appropriately sized, of reducing airborne particles such as smoke, dust, allergens, and particles that may carry respiratory viruses.
 Created by air quality experts Richard Corsi and Jim Rosenthal, this device offers an accessible way for anyone to improve indoor air quality.
 Here’s a look at what a Corsi-Rosenthal box is, why it’s effective, what it’s useful for, and how you can build one yourself.

 What is a Corsi-Rosenthal Box?

 The Corsi-Rosenthal box is a simple yet powerful air purifier that uses multiple MERV-13 filters and a standard box fan to filter indoor air.
-MERV-13 filters are commonly used in HVAC systems to trap fine particles like dust, pollen, mold spores, and even some airborne viruses.
-The setup involves attaching the filters to the sides of the fan to create a cube-like structure, allowing air to pass through the filters and effectively removing harmful particles.
+MERV-13 filters are commonly used in HVAC systems to trap fine particles like dust, pollen, mold spores, and some respiratory aerosols.
+The setup involves attaching the filters to the sides of the fan to create a cube-like structure, allowing air to pass through the filters and helping remove harmful particles.

 Unlike traditional air purifiers, which can be costly and sometimes difficult to source, the Corsi-Rosenthal box is designed to be a DIY solution that’s affordable and easy to build using common materials.
 It can be assembled in about 15-30 minutes and doesn’t require any specialized tools or expertise, making it a popular choice for classrooms, offices, and homes.